 Coaching for aggressiveness

 This definitely matches my own philosophy.
 Aggressiveness will result in errors at times.
-You cannot encourage the one without accepting the fact of the other.
+You cannot encourage the one without accepting the fact of the other – even encouraging it.

 Also, Tom said he basically sets up games that require certain types of aggressiveness to win.
 Pretty simple, really.

 Having said that about the errors, Tom also shares his thoughts on keeping them to a minimum.
-One is the understand their source.
-Are they bad decisions, or are they bad execution.
+One is to understand their source.
+Are they bad decisions, or are they bad execution?
 See what I wrote related to this breakdown in Coaching from a solutions perspective.